anjanadevi411/Test-Design-for-Access-Control-Challenge/README.md

 - Test 4.3: Verify that User cannot access Admin or Brand Admin functionalities.

 ### 5. Unauthorized Access Attempts:
-- Test 5.1: Try to access entities with unauthorized roles (e.g., User trying to create a Brand).
+- Test 5.1: Try to access entities with unauthorized roles (e.g., User trying to create/update/delete a Brand).
-- Test 5.2: Try to modify entities that the user shouldn't have access to (e.g., Brand Admin trying to modify another Brand's Product List).
+- Test 5.2: Try to modify entities that the user shouldn't have access to (e.g., Brand Admin trying to modify another Brand's Product List, products).
-- Test 5.3: Attempt to bypass access control mechanisms through vulnerabilities or manipulation.

 ### 6. Edge Cases and Error Handling:
-- Test 6.1: Test access control behavior when dealing with invalid roles, non-existent entities, or permission conflicts.
+- Test 6.1: Test access control behavior when dealing with invalid roles, non-existent brands or permission conflicts.
-- Test 6.2: Verify error handling for unauthorized access attempts and unexpected situations.
+- Test 6.2: Verify error handling for unauthorized access attempts and unexpected scenarios's.

 ### 7. Concurrent Access:
 - Test 7.1: Simulate concurrent access from multiple users with different roles and test for potential race conditions or data inconsistencies.